Axiom Geomatics logo

 Where are they located?

-The most common location and size for the right of way in new communities is the front 3.50 metres (11.5 feet) of the property.
+The most common location and size for the right-of-way in new communities is the front 3.50 metres (11.5 feet) of a property.
 In older areas, 3.05 metres (10 feet) is common.
-Corner lots often have a smaller right of way running down the side of the parcel (property).
-Other types of right of ways can exist, and will be linked in a new post, when it becomes available.
+Corner lots often have a smaller right-of-way running down the side of the parcel (property).
+We recommend that you check your land title to see if any right-of-ways exist before starting a project.

 Why do they exist?

-It should be made clear that the land subject to the right of way is still part of the parcel owned by the landowner.
-Despite this, the right of way grants rights to others for some use of the land.
-Most utility right of ways limit rights to subsurface rights, but with stipulations on what can be built above.
-Namely there are rights to install, upgrade and maintain services mentioned above but the agreement may also additionally note that structures will not be allowed to be built on the right of way area.
+It should be made clear that the land subject to the right-of-way is still part of the parcel owned by the landowner.
+Despite this, the right-of-way grants others rights to some use of the land.
+Most utility right-of-ways limit rights to subsurface rights, but with stipulations on what can be built above.
+Namely, there are rights to install, upgrade, and maintain the services mentioned above.
+It’s important to note that the agreement may also state that structures will not be allowed to be built on the right-of-way area.

-The most common interaction however most people will have with right of ways is when they sell their home and require a Real Property Report (R.P.R.).
-An important aspect of utility right of ways to appreciate is that, from a land surveying / Real Property Report (RPR) perspective, the concern is where the legal right of way is located, not where the utility infrastructure is in fact located.
-One current example of how these right of ways impact land owners is the recent push for internet service companies to upgrade their cable and telephone lines to fibre optic for increased service speeds; the right of the service provider to enter and do construction on private property is derived from the utility right of way document registered on the parcel.
+The most common interaction, however, most people will have with right-of-ways is when they sell their home and require a Real Property Report (RPR.).
+An important aspect of utility right-of-ways to understand is that, from a land surveying / Real Property Report (RPR) perspective, the concern is where the legal right-of-way is located, not where the utility infrastructure is located.
+One current example of how these right-of-ways impact land owners is the recent push for internet service companies to upgrade their cable and telephone lines to fibre optic for increased service speeds; the right of the service provider to enter and do construction on private property is derived from the utility right-of-way document registered on the parcel.

-It can also be the case that the utilities are installed outside the right of way, and a portion of the service is almost always branched off of the main line to service the building on the parcel.
-These ‘branches’ are not typically covered under the right of way agreement, as it is solely for the use of that particular land owner, not for the public as a whole accessing the service line.
-Such branches are not indicated on a Real Property Report or indicated on a registered plan.
-Therefore, knowing the location of the legal right of way is NOT a replacement for having the actual utilities located for the purpose of excavation (e.g. installing fence posts, landscaping, etc.).
+It can also be the case that the utilities are installed outside the right-of-way, and a portion of the service is almost always branched off of the main line to service the building on the parcel.
+These ‘branches’ are not typically covered under the right-of-way agreement, as it is solely for the use of that particular land owner, not for the public as a whole accessing the service line.
+Such branches are not indicated on a Real Property Report or a registered plan.
+Therefore, knowing the location of the legal right-of-way is NOT a replacement for having the utilities located for excavation (e.g., installing fence posts, landscaping, etc.).
 If you need to know the locations of utilities for construction, please reach out to:

 Click before you dig